sevyharris/MonteCoffee/documentation/tutorials/coox.rst

                            get_Zvib(params["T"], modes_Oads)) ** 0.66
              EventBase.__init__(self, params)

-The constructor :code:`__init__(self,params)` is there to attach constants to the object, and :code:`self.Zratio` is the ratio between the partition functions in the initial state and transition state, used to calculate the rate.
-Now we need to write a function that returns True if the event is possible on the current site:
+The constructor :code:`__init__(self,params)` is attaches relevant parameters to the object, and :code:`self.Zratio` is the ratio between the partition functions in the initial state and transition state, used to calculate the rate constant in transition state theory.
+We need a function `possible(self,system, site, other_site)` that returns True if the event is possible on the current site-pair:

 .. code-block:: python